zkoss/keikai-blog/blog/_posts/2018-11-22-workflow-app.markdown

 ## Control Accessibility
-By default users can edit every cell in a sheet but a normal web page doesn't behave like this, so we need to restrict users' accessibility.
+By default, users can edit every cell in a sheet but a normal web page doesn't behave like this, so we need to restrict users' accessibility.

 ### Limit Editable Area